 from the pit entry to the pit exit.

-No mechanical repairs or tools are permitted in the pit area.
+No mechanical repairs or tools are permitted in the driver change area.
 The only work permitted on a kart in

 this area is chain lubrication, tyre pressure adjustment using a hand pump or air bottle and tyre

 pressure gauge or lead/ballast changes.
-Only tools required for lead/ballast changes are permitted
+Only tools required for minor repairs are permitted

 in this area and all items must be removed to a safe location immediately after use.
+Chain oiling and minor mechanical or damage repairs only are permitted in this area.
 Any breach of

 this rule may incur a penalty of up to 5 laps for a first offence.

-Any kart removed from the circuit for mechanical or damage repair MUST be inspected by the

-Scrutineer(s) or Clerk of Course who are to be satisified the kart is safe prior to being permitted to

-re-enter the circuit.

-Chain oiling and minor mechanical or damage repairs only are permitted in this area.
 For repairs requiring more than 2 minutes, the kart must be removed to the paddock area.
 Any kart removed

-to the paddock area may be inspected by a Scrutineer(s) prior to being permitted to restart.
+to the paddock area may be inspected by a Scrutineer(s) or the Clerk of Course prior to being permitted to restart.

 Extreme care and caution should be exercised when rejoining the circuit from the pit lane.
 You